UPDATE 2-Golf-Latest scores in Presidents Cup foursomes

 Webb Simpson/Brandt Snedeker lost to Angel Cabrera (Argentina)/Marc Leishman (Australia) 2&1

-Matt Kuchar/Tiger Woods beat Louis Oosthuizen (South Africa)/Charl Schwartzel (South Africa) 4&2
+Matt Kuchar/Tiger Woods three up on Louis Oosthuizen (South Africa)/Charl Schwartzel (South Africa) after 15 holes

 Zach Johnson/Jason Dufner three down to Adam Scott (Australia)/Hideki Matsuyama (Japan) after 14 holes